Prompting Language-Informed Distribution for Compositional Zero-Shot Learning: Experiments

 \subsection{Model Analysis}

+To comprehensively analyze the proposed $\mathbb{PLID}$, we perform extensive ablation study and design analysis on the middle-sized MIT-States dataset in this section.
+More ablation results are provided in the Supplement~\ref{apd:impl}.

-\paragraph{Ablation Study} In Table~\ref{tab:ablation}, we show the contribution of the major components in the $\mathbb{PLID}$ model.
-It is clear that all components are beneficial.
-Here we highlight some important observations: (1) Our LID method significantly improves the performance compared to the baseline (a) and is much better than ProDA (20.43\% vs 16.1\% of $\text{AUC}_{\text{cw}}$) when referring to Table~\ref{tab:main}.
-This implies that modeling the distribution by way of ProDA is not sufficient, but language informativeness is critical and preferred for the CZSL task.
-(2) Rows (c)(d)(e) show that TFE, VFE, and OPT-1.3B can further achieve some performance gains.
-(3) Rows (f)(g) show that VLPD benefits more in the open-world setting while the SLM contributes more in the closed-world setting.
+\textbf{Major Components.} In~\cref{tab:ablation}, we show the contribution of the major components in the $\mathbb{PLID}$ model.
+It is clear that they are all beneficial.
+We highlight some important observations: (1) The LID method in row (b) significantly improves the performance compared to the baseline (a) that does not formulate Gaussian distribution in training, and they are much better than ProDA (20.43\% vs 16.1\% of $\text{AUC}_{\text{cw}}$) when referring to~\cref{tab:main}.
+This implies that addressing the context \textbf{diversity} by modeling the Gaussian distribution like the ProDA is not sufficient, but context \textbf{informativeness} is critical and preferred for the CZSL task.
+(2) Rows (c)(d) show that feature enhancement (FE) and the better LLM OPT-1.3B can also bring performance gains.
+(3) Rows (e) show that the primitive decomposition for fused decision (PDF) could further improve the CZSL performance in both closed- and open-world settings.
+In the following paragraphs, we further validate the effect or design choices of these components in detail.

-\paragraph{Effect of LLM} In Table~\ref{tab:llm}, we analyze the choice of LLMs by comparing $\mathbb{PLID}$ using the pre-trained T5~\citep{T5_JMLR20} and OPT~\citep{OPT_arXiv22}.
-It shows the performance varies across CZSL datasets.
-Note that the quality of the generated texts by OPT is much better than T5 (see examples in Appendix~\ref{apd:llm_gen}), the results imply that the higher text quality on the large C-GQA dataset leads to better CZSL performance.
-Besides, on the UT-Zappos dataset, the better OPT does not show better closed-world performance.
-The reason could be that UT-Zappos is too small and its commercial shoe images do not exhibit diverse visual backgrounds.

-\paragraph{Effect of LID} In Table~\ref{tab:lids}, we further investigate at which semantic level the language-informed distribution (LID) should be applied.
+\textbf{Effect of LID.} In~\cref{tab:lids}, we investigate at which semantic level the language-informed distribution (LID) should be applied.
 Denote the Gaussian distribution on state, object, and composition as $\mathcal{N}_s$, $\mathcal{N}_o$, and $\mathcal{N}_y$, respectively.
-The Table~\ref{tab:lids} results clearly show the superiority of applying LID on all three semantic levels.
-This indicates the generality of language-informed distribution towards many potential zero-shot or open-vocabulary recognition problems.
+The~\cref{tab:lids} results clearly show the superiority of applying LID on all three semantic levels.
+This indicates the generality of LID towards many potential zero-shot or open-vocabulary recognition problems.

+\textbf{Effect of LLM.} In~\cref{tab:llm}, we analyze the choice of LLMs by comparing $\mathbb{PLID}$ variants using different LLMs, including the T5-base~\cite{T5_JMLR20}, OPT-1.3B~\cite{OPT_arXiv22}, GPT-3.5~\cite{gpt35}, and Mistral-7B~\cite{mistral7b}.
+It shows the performance varies across different LLMs.
+Note that the capacity of GPT-3.5 and Mistral-7B on general language processing tasks is much better than T5-base and OPT-1.3B.
+However, we do not see improvements by using these generally larger and better LLMs, but a small OPT-1.3B is sufficient to achieve the best performance.
+We provide some examples of the generated texts by these LLMs in Supplement~\ref{apd:llm_gen}.